What is Lean in manufacturing? Complete guide for 2024

 Identifying value –

-• Identifying value should always start with the customer, who you ship the product or service to, or the downstream process customers.
+• Identifying value should always start with the customer, to who you ship the product or service, or the downstream process customers.
 If an activity doesn’t add value for a customer then it’s a sign that the process needs to be improved.

 • Then think about what it is that creates value in the process or product.
 A good way to do this is to look at it from the customer’s point of view to see what they perceive as value and then try to determine what brings the most value to the organization.